History of Jardine Matheson & Co.: Shipping

 Shipping played an important role in the firm's expansion.
 In 1835 the firm had commissioned construction of the first merchant steamer in China, the Jardine.
 She was a small vessel intended for use as a mail and passenger carrier between Lintin Island, Macau, and Whampoa Dock.
 However, the Chinese, draconian in their application of the rules relating to foreign vessels, were unhappy about a "fire-ship" steaming up the Canton River.
-The acting Governor-General of Kwangtung issued an edict warning that she would be fired on if she attempted the trip.
+The acting Viceroy of Liangguang issued an edict warning that she would be fired on if she attempted the trip.
 On the Jardine's first trial run from Lintin Island the forts on both sides of the Bogue opened fire and she was forced to turn back.
 The Chinese authorities issued a further warning insisting that the ship leave China.
 The Jardine in any case needed repairs and was sent to Singapore.
 Jardines launched a cargo line from Calcutta in 1855 and began operating on the Yangtze River.
-The Indo-China Steam Navigation Company Ltd. was formed in 1881, and from then until 1939 maintained a network of ocean, coastal and river shipping services, which were managed by Jardines.
-In 1938, during the Second Sino-Japanese War, the company bought four ships, Haiyuan, Haili, Haichen and Haiheng from the China Merchants' Steam Navigation Company, which were subsequently operated between Hong Kong and Tientsin (modern day Tianjin).
+The Indo-China Steam Navigation Company was formed in 1881, and from then until 1939 maintained a network of ocean, coastal and river shipping services, which were managed by Jardines.
+In 1938, during the Second Sino-Japanese War, the company bought four ships, Haiyuan, Haili, Haichen and Haiheng from the China Merchants' Steam Navigation Company, which were subsequently operated between Hong Kong and Tianjin.

 The first ocean-going steamships owned by Jardine's ran chiefly between Calcutta and the Chinese ports.
-They were fast enough to make the 400 mi trip in two days less than rival P & O vessels.
+They were fast enough to make the 400 mi trip in two days less than rival P&O vessels.

 Railways

 In spite of firm resistance, Jardines lobbied hard against the government of China for many years to open a railway system.
-This failed completely, but in 1876 Jardines attempted to move forward on its own by forming the Woosung Road Company to purchase a 10-mile-long road between Shanghai and Wusong for the purpose of converting it first to a mule tramway and then to a narrow-gauge railway, the first in China.
+This failed completely, but in 1876 Jardines attempted to move forward on its own by forming the Woosung Road Company to purchase a 10-mile-long road between Shanghai and Wusong for the purpose of converting it first to a mule tramway and then to a narrow-gauge railway (the Woosung railway), the first in China.
 The first spike was hammered in on 20 January and the line was opened to traffic running six times a day on 3 July.
-Operations were considered satisfactory until a suicide on the tracks on 3 August 1876 caused the Viceroy of Liangjiang Shen Pao-chen to renew his previous objections.
+Operations were considered satisfactory until a suicide on the tracks on 3 August 1876 caused the Viceroy of Liangjiang Shen Baozhen to renew his previous objections.
 The British authorities ordered the train service to cease operation and the Chinese government announced that it wanted to purchase the line within the year.
 Jardines were told that as the railway had been built without official approval it could not be defended by the British government and the firm agreed to sell as long as all its costs were covered.
 Tls.
 285,000 were paid in October 1877 for the land, rolling stock and rails which were then dismantled by the government and shipped to Taiwan where they were left to rust on the beach.
 The line would not be reconstructed until 1898.